rsms/move/web/library.md

 - `search(regexp) → number` — Executes the search for a match between a regular expression and a specified string.
 Returns the index of the regular expression inside the string.
 Faster than `match` but returns less information.

-- `slice(startIndex, endIndex=@length-1) → text` — Extracts a section of a string and returns a new string.
+- `slice(startIndex, endIndex=@length) → text` — Extracts a section of a string and returns a new string.

 - `split(text|regexp, limit=Number.POSITIVE\_INFINITY) → [text, text, ...]` — Splits text into a list of texts by separating the text into smaller chunks.